 And that list just keeps growing as people discover new vulnerabilities and craft new tools to plug holes and disrupt traffic.

-Who are targeted by DoS attacks?
+Who is targeted by DoS attacks?

 If you’re sitting in your underground bunker terrified that “the man” is going to try to DDoS you to keep you from discovering the truth, you can go ahead and lift the aluminum foil off your head.
 DoS attacks are never performed against individuals: they’re all performed against servers to take down specific websites (and any other websites that might incidentally be hosted on said server).
 Plus, unlike most other online attacks, there’s no financial or practical benefit to randomly attacking sites with a DoS: they’re always done with a purpose, so unless you host controversial data (or you’re a controversial figure with a blog or a website or something), you don’t really have to worry about getting bombarded by one.